m-lamonaca/programming-notes/Python/Libs/CLI/click.md

 The `group()` decorator works like the `command()` decorator, but creates a Group object instead which can be given multiple subcommands that can be attached with `Group.add_command()`.

-For simple scripts, it’s also possible to automatically attach and create a command by using the `Group.command()` decorator instead.
+For simple scripts, it's also possible to automatically attach and create a command by using the `Group.command()` decorator instead.
 The above script can instead be written like this:

 ```py